scipy/scipy/doc/source/getting_started.rst

 For a quick overview of SciPy functionality, see the :ref:`user guide<user_guide>`.

-You can also referer to the :ref:`reference guide<scipy-api>` for an exhaustive list of all what is possible with SciPy.
+You can also refer to the :ref:`reference guide<scipy-api>` for an exhaustive list of all what is possible with SciPy.